 It is possible to define more than one boundary "set" and apply different boundary conditions to each set.
 The number of boundary sets is defined by nb_bdy .
-Each boundary set may be defined as a set of straight line segments in a namelist $(ln_coords_file=$.false.) or read in from a file $(ln_coords_file=$.true.).
+Each boundary set may be defined as a set of straight line segments in a namelist $(ln_coords_file=.false.)$ or read in from a file $(ln_coords_file=.true.)$.
 If the set is defined in a namelist, then the namelists nambdy_index must be included separately, one for each set.
 If the set is defined by a file, then a "coordinates.bdy.nc" file must be provided.
 The coordinates.bdy file is analagous to the usual NEMO "coordinates.nc" file.
 In the example above, there are two boundary sets, the first of which is defined via a file and the second is defined in a namelist.
 For more details of the definition of the boundary geometry see section 8.4.4.

-For each boundary set a boundary condition has to be chosen for the barotropic solution ("u2d": sea-surface height and barotropic velocities), for the baroclinic velocities ("u3d"), and for the active tracers 1 ("tra").
-For each set of variables there is a choice of algorithm and a choice for the data, eg. for the active tracers the algorithm is set by nn_tra_ata.
+For each boundary set a boundary condition has to be chosen for the barotropic solution ("u2d" : sea-surface height and barotropic velocities), for the baroclinic velocities ("u3d"), and for the active tracers 1 ("tra").
+For each set of variables there is a choice of algorithm and a choice for the data, eg. for the active tracers the algorithm is set by nn_tra and the choice of data is set by nn_tra_dta.

-The choice of algorithm is currently as follows:
+The choice of algorithm is currently as follows :